-SPARK PLUG TORQUE GAP mm (in) NGK DCPR8E Hand tighten + 1/4 turn with a socket 0.75 (.030)
+SPARK PLUG TORQUE GAP mm (in) NGK DCPR8E (or equivalent) Hand tighten + 1/4 turn with a socket 0.75 mm (.03 in)

-- Apply anti-seize lubricant over the spark plug threads to prevent possible seizure. - Hand screw spark plug into cylinder head.
+- Apply anti-seize lubricant over the spark plug threads to prevent possible seizure. - 3.
+Hand screw spark plug into cylinder head.
 Then, tighten the spark plug clockwise an additional 1/4 turn with an approved spark plug socket. - 4.
 Install ignition coil.
 Refer to IGNI-TION COIL INSTALLATION. - 5.
 Close seat.

-Exhaust System
+Exhaust System and Heat Exchanger

-Exhaust System Flushing
+Exhaust System and Heat Exchanger Flushing

-Flushing the exhaust system with fresh water is essential to neutralize corroding effects of salt or other chemical products present in water.
+Flushing the exhaust system and heat exchanger with fresh water is essential to neutralize corroding effects of salt or other chemical products present in water.
 It will help to remove sand, salt, shells or other particles in water jackets and/or hoses.

-NOTICE It is very important to flush the exhaust system with fresh water (from 1.5 to 2 minutes) after each use in salt water or foul water.
+NOTICE It is very important to flush the exhaust system and heat exchanger with fresh water (from 11⁄2 to 2 minutes) after each use in salt water or foul water.
 Otherwise, heat exchanger may corrode and affect the efficiency of the cooling system.